neha-kay/Kiko-plus/_posts/2017-07-31-thoughts-on-how-to-maintain-relationships.md

 A friend (shoutout to you, Nora!) did this when visiting New York from Oxford.
 I knew her as an acquaintance at Oxford and it would have been a bit of a stretch for her to directly message me to hangout, as we weren’t that close at Oxford.
 Instead, she made a group chat with a close friend of mine and I, and on account of the close friend, I was totally down to come.
 That allowed Nora and I to solidify our friendship further, to the point where, if I was back in Oxford now, I’d be entirely comfortable meeting up with her individually.

-## Miscellaneous Elements
+## V. Miscellaneous Elements

 ### Don’t be afraid to ask people for advice

-When I have a problem or a quick favor, I’ll usually go ahead and message that to 5-6 friends and get their input on the matter.
-The benefit of this is 3 fold:
+When I have a problem or a quick favor, I’ll usually go ahead and message 5-6 friends and get their input on the matter.
+The benefit of this is 5 fold:

-A)	It sends a message that you value their advice and trust their opinion
+1)	It sends a message that you value their advice and trust their opinion
-B)	People love giving advice; it’s almost like an honor to do so.
+2)	People love giving advice; it’s almost like an honor to do so.
 In some sense, you’re giving people a reason to feel great by providing their opinion
-C)	It sends a message that they’re important enough to you that you’d reach out to them for advice
+3)	It sends a message that they’re important enough to you that you’d reach out to them for advice
-D)	You get their advice on the matter
+4)	You get their advice on the matter
-E)	You create an environment in which they can come to you for advice and you can return the favor to them.
+5)	You create an environment in which they can come to you for advice and you can return the favor to them.

 That’s a pretty powerful ROI for one action item.